Why Does Wind Development Make Sense for Rural Areas?

 Wind energy offers many benefits beyond rural economic development.
 Wind energy is "homegrown" energy that can extend nonrenewable energy sources, helping to secure our energy future, reduce energy costs, and reduce our dependence on foreign sources of energy.
 Wind power produces no air or water emissions, which improves the health of our environment.
 Perhaps the greatest benefit of all is the hope that wind energy projects can offer to rural Americans who wish to remain on their family farms and make a living from them.

-What Are the Primary Issues of Concern?
+What are the Primary Issues of Concern?

 Communities often describe four general areas of concern when considering wind projects.
 The greatest issue for most residents and landowners is the visual impact.
 Wind turbines are very large structures that can be seen from miles away.
 For some people, the sight of wind turbines takes away from the natural beauty of the surrounding environment.
 Although the actual noise from wind turbines is minimal (about the same volume as a neighbor's lawn mower), noise is another issue.
 Locating wind turbines away from populated areas reduces the impact of both of these issues.